Signs Your Dog Is Sick

 Reviewed by Dr. Fiona Lee

-Your dog normally trots to the door when he sees the leash, eagerly eats dinner and never has accidents in the house—but things have changed, and your happy and well-behaved dog has started showing some unusual (or even naughty) behavior.
-Before you resort to calling him a “bad dog" and taking away toys, consider this: Your dog not acting normal could actually be a sign of something wrong and sickness might be to blame.
+Your dog normally trots to the door when she sees the leash, eagerly eats dinner and never has accidents in the house.
+But things have changed, and your happy and well-behaved dog has started showing some unusual (or even naughty) behaviors.
+Before you resort to calling her a “bad dog" and taking away toys, consider this: Your dog not acting normal could be a sign of something wrong—and sickness might be to blame.

 But how do you tell if your dog is sick?
 Look for these possible symptoms and signs that a dog is sick.

-House training your dog was a breeze, and they haven't left a puddle on the living room rug in ages—until now.
+House training your dog was a breeze, and he hasn't left a puddle on the living room rug in ages—until now.
 You might think that your perfectly potty-trained pup is peeing in the house to punish you for a long workday or refusing to serve up a second supper, but something else may be going on.

 Potty accidents can be a sign of medical issues.
-Kidney disease, tumors, infections and spinal cord injuries can all cause incontinence; certain medications could also be to blame.
-In senior dogs who already struggle to hold their bladders for long stretches of time, hormonal changes can cause an increase in thirst, which in turn can create more urine, causing accidents or incontinence.1
+Kidney disease, tumors, infections and spinal cord injuries can all cause incontinence, and certain medications could also be to blame.
+In senior dogs who already struggle to hold their bladder for long periods, hormonal changes can cause an increase in thirst, which in turn can create more urine, triggering accidents or incontinence.1

-Watch for the following sick dog symptoms regarding urination:
+Watch for the following sick dog symptoms regarding urination:2

 • Changes in urine volume (an increase or decrease): Increased urination may be a sign of an issue with the kidneys or even diabetes mellitus.3

-• Blood in the urine: Bloody urine can be a sign of a urinary tract infection, bladder stones or blood problem, or a more serious condition like cancer.2
+• Blood in the urine: Bloody urine can be a sign of a urinary tract infection, bladder stones or blood problem, or a more serious condition like cancer.

 If you see any of these signs of dog sickness, book an appointment with your vet ASAP for a checkup.